St Columba's Church, Pont Street: History

 The presence of Scottish Presbyterianism in London dates back to the Union of the Crowns in 1603.
 A congregation was established near what is now Trafalgar Square, with a permanent church later being built in Crown Court near Covent Garden.
-This church is still in use, although rebuilt.
+Crown Court Church is still in use, although rebuilt.
 The growth in the Scottish community in London resulted in the need for a larger church than Crown Court Church alone could accommodate.
-The original St Columba's Church building of 1884 was destroyed by wartime bombing during the night of 10 May 1941.
+St Columba's Church (dedicated to the 6th-century Irish saint Columba, who is credited with spreading Christianity in Scotland) was therefore constructed, opening in 1884.
+However, this original building was destroyed by wartime bombing on the night of 10 May 1941.
 It was rebuilt on the same site in 1955 to a striking contemporary design by the architect Sir Edward Maufe, who also designed Guildford Cathedral.
-The church is named after Columba.

 The war memorial chapel was dedicated on 25 March 1956.

 The dance society London Reels meets at St Columba's once a month from September to June to dance Highland Reels.